Exploring Grouper Populations in the Bahamas

 Mapping each grouper's movements

 Since 2014, Shedd researchers have been studying Nassau grouper spawning aggregations in the Bahamas.
 They are using acoustic telemetry, a technology that uses sound pulses—pings—to track individual fish’s movements.
 Working from Shedd's research vessel, the R/V Coral Reef II, our diving biologists moored transmitters to the ocean floor and implanted fish with acoustic tags the size of an AA battery.
 Now they can follow where individual groupers move throughout the year, including during the long spawning migrations.
+(Grouper tagging is done under the auspices of permits from the Bahamas Department of Marine Resources and follows Shedd's animal-handling protocols and internal review.)

 The acoustic telemetry findings are helping identify coral reef habitats of concern, including critical migration corridors along reef edges that need special protection to ensure successful spawning.
 Researchers are also describing and assessing spawning aggregations known previously only through anecdotal reports and local knowledge, and gaining an understanding of how grouper populations connect and interact within Bahamian waters.